Tamil phonology: Consonants

 The consonants are known as மெய்யெழுத்து meyyeḻuttu ('body letters').
 The consonants are classified into three categories with six in each category: valliṉam ('hard'), melliṉam ('soft' or nasal), and iṭayiṉam ('medium').
 Tamil has very restricted consonant clusters (for example, there are no word-initial clusters).
 There are well defined rules for voicing stops in the written form of Tamil, Centamiḻ (the period of Tamil history before Sanskrit words were borrowed).
 Stops are voiceless when at the start of a word, in a consonant cluster with another stop and when geminated.
 They are voiced otherwise.

 Tamil is characterized by its use of more than one type of coronal consonants: like many of the other languages of India, it contains a series of retroflex consonants.
 Notably, the Tamil retroflex series includes the retroflex approximant /ɻ/ (ழ) (example Tamiḻ; often transcribed 'zh').
-Among the other Dravidian languages, the retroflex approximant also occurs in Malayalam (for example in കോഴിക്കോട് 'Kozhikode' /koːɻikkoːɖɨ̆/), Badaga (for instance, in ಕ್ೞೇಗಿನೆ /kɻeːgɪne/).
-In Telugu, the consonant can be found in inscriptions dated up to 1200 AD and has been substituted with /ɭ/, /ɖ/ or /ɾ/ ever since (although the character is still written and exists in Telugu Unicode block as U+0C34: ఴ, as in నోఴంబ 'Nozhamba' /noːɻɐmbɐ/) and disappeared from spoken Kannada around 1000 AD (although the character is still written, and exists in Unicode, ೞ as in ಕೊೞೆ 'Kozhe' /koɻe/).
+Among the other Dravidian languages, the retroflex approximant also occurs in Malayalam, old Badaga, old Telugu and old Kannada.
 In most dialects of colloquial Tamil, this consonant is seen as shifting to the retroflex lateral approximant /ɭ/ in the south and palatal approximant /j/ in the north.